 Margo has volunteered with the Halifax Regional Police Victim Services On-Scene Mobile Response Unit where she offered support and resources to survivors of domestic violence, people in need of sudden death grief support, suicide intervention, and crisis intervention for victims of crimes or other types of trauma.
 Through this deeply fulfilling work, she found working with clients in their moments of crisis deepened her empathy and compassion for working with victims of trauma.

 Margo volunteered with Hospice Society of Greater Nova Scotia as a support group facilitator, an experience she describes as heart-warming.
 Seeing how others were learning to live without their loved one strengthened her own tolerance of grief and helped her feel connected to members of the group.

 At New Dawn Counselling and Psychotherapy, Margo “empowers you to embrace life!“

 Margo has been in private practice since 2006 and holds the professional designations of:

 - Early Intervention Field Traumatologist (TI-FT)

 *A Qualified Clinical Supervisor (QCS) supervises new counsellors by reviewing their cases and offering constructive feedback and professional guidance as they grow in confidence and competence while upholding the Professional Code of Ethics.

-Rory is a Registered Counselling Therapist and Registered Professional Counsellor.
-He has special interests in working with clients who struggle with life transitions (e.g., entering university, graduation, career change), depression, anxiety, suicidal thoughts, men’s issues, and stress.
+Rory is a client-centered therapist who works with clients from all walks of life.
+He has special interests in working with clients who struggle with life transitions (e.g., entering university, graduation, career change), depression, anxiety, self-injury/self-harm, suicidal thoughts, men’s issues, and stress.

 Rory takes a client-centered approach to help clients reach their goals.
 He uses elements of short-term dynamic, humanistic/Rogerian, and existential therapy.